alphagov/govuk-design-system/src/components/accordion/index.md

 ## When to use this component

+Accordions should only be used as a last resort.

 Only use an accordion if there's evidence it’s helpful for the user to:

 - see an overview of multiple, related sections of content